Kometa-Team/Kometa/docs/config/settings.md

 <sup>1</sup> `plex_search` sort options can be found [here](../metadata/builders/plex.md#sort-options)

 ## Minimum Items
-Set the minimum number of items that must be found in order to update a collection/playlist.
+Set the minimum number of items that must be found in order to build or update a collection/playlist.

 <table class="dualTable colwidths-auto align-default table">
   <tr>